Last Updated on by Jeremy

 Pretty Links Pro – Premium

 Pretty Links Pro is a premium link cloaking program that is best used for changing the structure of affiliate links for select services.
-The reason this is useful is because some affiliate programs create jumbled hyperlinks that look, to be blunt, like spam.
+The reason this is useful is that some affiliate programs create jumbled hyperlinks that look, to be blunt, like spam.

 The plug-in also allows for a central resource of all links, so if we insert a new link in 100 articles and the affiliate link changes we just change it in the Pretty Links dashboard and all of the links across our site update automatically.
 Not bad for just under $100/year for multiple sites!

 It is important to note that not all affiliate services allow link cloaking, so it is best to confirm with each network prior to changing your link (we know Amazon does not allow this, for example).
+Likewise, we also make all of our links setup as livingthedreamrtw.com/affiliate/[brandname] in order to add an extra level of disclosure.

 Display Posts Shortcode – Free